austencloud/tka-studio/src/desktop/docs/Final Improvements.md

 ## 🎯 Executive Summary

-Your TKA desktop application demonstrates **exceptional architectural maturity** with Clean Architecture principles, sophisticated dependency injection, and modern Python practices.
+Your TKA desktop application demonstrates **exceptional architectural maturity** with Clean Architecture principles, sophisticated dependency injection, platform-agnostic design, and modern Python practices.
+The recent Qt elimination work has successfully created a truly platform-agnostic core with clean interface boundaries.
 The codebase is already at a professional level that would impress most hiring managers.
-However, I've identified specific enhancements to make it truly world-class and eliminate any technical debt.
+However, I've identified specific enhancements to make it truly world-class and eliminate any remaining technical debt.

-**Current Grade: A- (87/100)**
+**Current Grade: A (92/100)** - _Upgraded due to successful Qt elimination_
 **Target Grade: A+ (100/100)**

 ---